 A visit to Tenorio Volcano National Park should be reserved for those with a lot of time to spare in the region as getting to Tenorio from Arenal takes 2 hours.
 Tenorio is a true Costa Rican rainforest renowned for the beautiful aqua coloured Rio Celeste Waterfall.

-Where to Stay in Arenal/La Fortuna
+Where to Stay in La Fortuna, Costa Rica

 Our biggest advice to those visiting Arenal Volcano is to stay outside of La Fortuna town.
 Yes, it seems counter-intuitive to stay outside of the town that serves as a hub of activities in the region, but having visited the area ourselves we can tell you one big difference between the hotels in town and those outside.
 THE VIEW!

-Where to Eat in Arenal/La Fortuna
+Where to Eat in La Fortuna/ Arenal Costa Rica

 Most restaurants in the area are located in the town of La Fortuna, so unless you are eating at your hotel be prepared to venture into town.
 We didn’t try every single restaurant in town during our visit, but below is a list of the restaurants we tried, enjoyed and are happy to recommend to others.